Set up your timetable and course structure in Arbor

 Step 4 - Move your existing bottom-level courses

-Go back to School > Programmes > Courses, then click into one of your bottom-level courses that you want to move into the newly created hierarchy.
+• Go back to School > Programmes > Courses, then click into one of your bottom-level courses that you want to move into the newly created hierarchy

-Click on Component of: Nothing - top level component.
-In the slide over, use the drop-down menu to select the required mid level course as a parent, then click Move to New Parent Component.
+• On the slide over, use the drop-down menu to select the required mid-level course as a parent, and then click 'Move to New Parent Component'.

 Course_Structure_3.png